aryabir2k01/JavaDsaBootcamp/README.md

 # JavaDsaBootcamp
-## date 10/5/2021 learned about basics of working of java
+### date: 10/5/2021 : learned about basics of working of java